instana/robot-shop/load-gen/README.md

 -v
 ```

-The command also logs comprehensive details of all the API called in the file logs/calls.log, triggered by the option `-v` .
+The command also logs comprehensive details of all the PHP API called in the file logs/calls.log, triggered by the option `-v` .

 Alternatively, you can run the Container from Docker Hub directly on one of the nodes having access to the web service.
 Here there is an example of how to do it and an explanation for the variables involved: